Shakespeare for Young Actors

 - At the end of the workshop, participants will receive a certificate indicating their successful completion of the GRSF Shakespeare for Young Actors training program.

-- Program fees include tickets to the three main stage productions, Romeo and Juliet, Much Ado About Nothing and The Glass Menagerie, as well as other GRSF events.
+- Program fees include tickets to the three main stage productions, As You Like It, Julius Caesar and Georama, as well as other GRSF events.

 - Students will provide their own lunch; refrigeration is available.

-- Housing is not provided, but arrangements with a host family may be available.
-Please inquire at email@example.com with questions or requests.
+- Housing is not provided.
+Please inquire at firstname.lastname@example.org with questions or requests.

-- Parents must provide transportation to and from the program.
+- Guardians must provide transportation to and from the program.

 - Classes are led by GRSF actor Tarah Flanagan and other members of the GRSF professional company.